-Individual Reflections - the reflections are based on the book Creativity Inc. The book is divided into 4 parts.
+- Individual Reflections the reflections are based on the book Creativity Inc. The book is divided into 4 parts.
 One reflection is to be submitted for each part.
-The best 3 out of 4 submissions will be calculated into your final grade.
-The main idea for these assignments is for you to be able to reflect on what you are reading in the book, relate to previous learnings/experience and draw some original assumptions for the future.

-In class reflections - reflection doesn't need to be a solitary endeavour.
+The best 3 out of 4 submissions will be used as your grade.
+The main idea for these assignments is for you to be able to reflect on what you are reading in the book, relate to previous learnings/experience and draw some original assumptions for the future. - Connect together reflection doesn't need to be a solitary endeavour.
 Often, big insights come when sharing our reflections with a larger group, asking questions and listening to other's input.
-After reading each chapter and completing their individual reflection, students will have the opportunity to reflect in a group.
-They will share their own ideas, challenge and be challenged by other people's ideas.
+Each student will lead one group reflection based on two chapters in the book.